-Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’s Son Wasn’t At His 100th Birthday
+Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’ Son Wasn’t At His 100th Birthday

-Kirk Douglas was devastated at the tragic death of his old friend Zsa Zsa Gabor, who recently passed away at 99-years-old.
+Kirk Douglas was devastated by the tragic death of his old friend Zsa Zsa Gabor, who recently passed away at 99-years-old.
 According to Radar Online, Douglas described Gabor as a “wonderful and beautiful” woman.

 Kirk Douglas, who is a true Hollywood legend in every sense of the word, turned 100 on December 9, and the two superstars were planning to celebrate together when Gabor reached the magic 100-mark in February.
 From his Los Angeles home, Douglas paid tribute to his long-time friend.